What Are the Stages of the Mediation Process in the UK?

 IntroductionMediator explains process, rules, and goals

-Opening StatementsEach side tells their story
+Opening StatementsEach side tells their version of the dispute

 Joint DiscussionBoth sides discuss issues together